digbmc/coll-news-site/_projects/tactile.md

 order: 5

 caption: # info that appears on homepage
-  title: Tactile Visalization
+  title: Tactile Visualization
   subtitle: 1931-1949
   thumbnail:  assets/img/portfolio/03-thumbnail.jpg
-  alt: Word cloud in the shape of an owl
+  alt: Wooden map with LED lights depciting the concentration of students graduated from each state
 ---
 <!--
 insert visualization code or embedding here